Taritsyn/BundleTransformer/NuGet/BundleTransformer.TypeScript/readme.txt

    =============
    RELEASE NOTES
    =============
-   JavaScript Engine Switcher was updated to version 2.0.0 Beta 1.
+   1. JavaScript Engine Switcher was updated to version 2.0.0;
+   2. Added support of TypeScript version 2.0 RC;
+   3. In configuration settings of TypeScript-translator was added one new property: `NoErrorTruncation` (default `false`).

    ====================
    POST-INSTALL ACTIONS